 2) The menu is only in Italian and the servers’ knowledge of English (or other languages) may be limited.
 Your options?
 Bring a local with you to dinner or have your Italian phrasebook at the ready and open at the food section.
 Or if you’re really bold, order randomly off the menu and see what delicious surprises are brought your way.

-7) If you like travelling to Italy as much as I do, give some of my other articles a read:
+5) If you like traveling to Italy as much as I do, give some of my other articles a read:

 - Visit Brescia: How to Spend a Perfect 24 Hours in Brescia – Only 24 hours to visit Brescia?
 What to do, where to stay, and where to eat if you only have a day in beautiful Brescia, Italy.